riganti/dotvvm-docs/Pages/concepts/viewmodels/overview.md

     // The commands that can be invoked from the page are public methods.
-    // They can modify the state of the viewmodel.
+    // They can access the state of the viewmodel and change it.

     public void Calculate()
     {